Asbestos Insulation products

 Asbestos Air-Cell Insulation – This type of pipe insulation will resemble cardboard or paper, with an off-white or grey colour.

-Asbestos Wool Insulation – This fluffy-looking material was a very common form of insulation for pipes in all kinds of properties, and very often releases fibres as it ages, making it highly hazardous.
+Asbestos Wool Insulation – This fluffy-looking material was a very common form of insulation for pipes in all kinds of properties.

 Loose Fill Insulation